puru763/puru763/README.md

-Nice to meet you, I'm Purvesh Krishnani
+Nice to meet you, I'm Sujata Gunale aka TidbitsJS

-Who Am I? 🤠.
+Who Am I? 🤠
-🤓 Self taught Developer.
+🤓 Self taught Developer
-👩‍💻 Working on Web Development.
+👩‍💻 Working on Web & App Development
-📝 Writing Words, Compiling Code.
+📝 Writing Words, Compiling Code
-🎯 Goal : To be a better Developer.
+🎯 Goal : To be a better Developer
-📫 How to reach me : purvesh152001@gmail.com.
+📫 How to reach me : sujata@jsmastery.pro
 💌 Fun Facts :
-Loves food but can't' cook 🐼.
+Loves food but can't' cook 🐼
-Overthinks thinking to not to overthink 🙂.
+Overthinks thinking to not to overthink 🙂

 <!---